BennyTheDev/trac-tap-public-endpoint/README.md

 Please note that this _confirmed_ data and _not_ mempool data.
 If you intend to create a marketplace, please make sure to utilize the Bitcoin mempool to prevent frontrunning techniques, especially when it comes to token transfers.

-This only holds true for TAP's _external_ functions like "token-deploy", "token-mint" and "token-transfer" as they derive directly from BRC-20 and are comparable to that standard.
+This only holds true for TAP's _external_ functions like "token-deploy", "token-mint" and "token-transfer" as they derive directly from BRC-20 and are a clone of that standard.
 _Internal_ functions like "token-send" are mempool-safe and do not require mempool observation.

 After public release, you may want to self-host Trac.
 In this case, the described endpoint below will need to get changed into your own endpoint location.